kennyyu/a-star-search/README.md

 TODO
 ====
+*	A* Search

+	* 	implement it so that it is reusable

+*	Library:

 	*	Add an equality function pointer to list

 	*	Implement Dictionaries with BSTs (TreeDict) and Hash Tables (HashDict)

 	*	Implement Set with Dictionaries

+	*	Future: implement Graphs

+	*	Algorithms (Sorts, Graph algorithms)

 INSTALL
 =======